 [Insert one or more needs of your firm and the benefits outlined in the worksheet on page 1]

-I am seeking [insert organization’s name’s support for registration, travel, food, and lodging for the AAML Annual Meeting.
+I am seeking [insert organization’s name]’s support for registration, travel, food, and lodging for the AAML Annual Meeting.
 I understand my attendance at the meeting is an investment of both time and money, so I have outlined my anticipated expenses and the return on investment below.

 Airfare: